BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 ----------------------------------
 A clear, tested and efficient configuration in GAIN has the following minimum criteria:

-1. A single consolidated SpecFlow .feature file exists for this configuration (
+1. A single consolidated SpecFlow .feature file exists for this configuration (multiple SpecFlows must be exceptions) SpecFlow must be at right place (rule 'Jump to test' opens  SpecFlows file)
-1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow
+1. The interpretation of the original business requirement is explicitly written and reviewed in the SpecFlow A comment details rule and how to read examples.A comment details rule and how to read examples.
+1. The SpecFlow contains sufficient test cases, including cases with missing data
-1. The SpecFlow is associated directly to the configuration via GAIN Studio
+1. The SpecFlow is associated directly to the configuration via GAIN Studio 'Jump to test' opens  SpecFlows file.
 1. The configuration has comments pointing to corresponding sections of the the SpecFlow for reference
-1. The SpecFlow contains sufficient test cases, including cases with missing data
-1. The test cases run in GAIN Studio with no SpecFlow scripting or blocking errors
 1. All test cases PASS
+     - No scripting/blocking errors
+     - No business errors
 1. The configuration code handles common sources of error [See Checklist of Common Errors]
-1. The configuration uses efficient methods such as Mapping to optimize execution speed
+1. The configuration uses efficient methods such as Mapping to optimize execution speed The code re-uses official templates as much as possible.
 2. Configuration has been checked by a second team member

 \\ Example of a Configuration: BbgUniquId